igoramadas/expresser/README.md

 other modules settings based on the process environment variables.

 The App is the main module of Expresser.
-It creates a new Express server and set all default options like session and cookie secrets, paths to static resources, assets bindings etc.
+It creates a new Express server and set all default options like session and cookie secrets, paths to static resources, assets bindings etc. By default it will bind to all local addresses and on port 8080 (when running on your local environment).

 By default it will use Jade as the default template parser.
 The jade files should be inside the `/views/` folder on the root of your app.
 It will also use Connect Assets and serve all static files from `/public/`.